FKM O-Rings (Viton / FPM Fluoroelastomer)

 Chemical Processing

-Pump and valve seals in aggressive chemical service, solvent-handling equipment and reactor vessel seals
+Pump and valve seals in hydrocarbon solvents, aromatic chemical service, chlorinated solvent handling, and reactor vessel seals above +120°C.

 Oil & Gas

-Downhole tool seals, wellhead and Christmas tree seals, and sour gas service
+Downhole tool seals, wellhead and Christmas tree seals in sour gas service with dry H₂S.
+For high-amine environments, AFLAS should be considered.

 Aerospace

-Hydraulic system seals, fuel system O-rings and engine component sealing to AMS specifications
+Hydraulic system seals, fuel system O-rings in aromatic jet fuel, and engine component sealing to AMS3276/AMS7276 specifications.

 Automotive

-Fuel injector O-rings, turbocharger seals and high-temperature engine seals
+Fuel injector O-rings, turbocharger seals, and high-temperature engine seals where operating temperatures exceed +120°C.

 Industrial